IBM/ibm-openpages-local-mcp-server/README.md

 #### 3. Query Issue (query_issue tool)
 ```
-Get the issue in openpages with name - Issue for business ABCD Corp LTD
+Get the issue in openpages with name - Issue for business ABCD Corp LTD and show the properties in bullet points
 ```

 #### 4. Create Control (create_control tool)